William Hale Thompson: Personal life

 In 1901, Thompson married Mary "Maysie" Walker Wyse, a secretary in his father's office.
 The two never had children.
-In 1930 his wife was robbed at gunpoint by George "Baby Face" Nelson, taking jewellery valued at $18,000.
+In 1930 his wife was robbed at gunpoint by George "Baby Face" Nelson, taking jewelry valued at $18,000.
 She described her attacker, saying "He had a baby face.
 He was good looking, hardly more than a boy, had dark hair and was wearing a gray topcoat and a brown felt hat, turned down brim."
 This description earned Nelson the baby face moniker.

 Death

 William Hale Thompson died on March 19, 1944, at the Blackstone Hotel at the age of 74.
 He was buried in Oak Woods Cemetery in a solid bronze casket.

 Despite the fact that many had liked Thompson and enjoyed his various political antics, few people attended his funeral, and one reporter noted that there was not "a flower nor a fern to be seen".

 Upon Thompson's death, two safe deposit boxes in his name were discovered to contain nearly $1.84 million ($ million today) in cash.
 Once the money was uncovered, the Internal Revenue Service took its share in taxes, and Maysie Thompson lived off of the rest until her death in 1958.